forestgrape/coronavirus/index.md

 <!--todo: immune reaction -->

 ##### increased distribution
-The Sars-Cov-2 entry ACE2 in large quantities in alveloar type 2 cells.
+The Sars-Cov-2 entry ACE2, is expressed in large quantities in alveloar type 2 cells.
 From these locations many particles are exhaled upon deep breathing [to be confirmed][[Larsson](#larsson)], which could yield increased spreading both inside and outside.

 ##### decreased mucus clearance